Mixed start for US at team golf event, South Korea perfect

 After three days of fourballs, the top two teams from each pool and one wild-card team progress to the singles event on Sunday with the team collecting the most points over the four days taking the title.
 Teams get two points for a win and one if the match is halved.

-Due to fears that Typhoon Kong-rey could hit the Korean peninsula over the weekend, organizers hoped to complete two rounds on Friday in an attempt to finish the tournament on Saturday.
+Due to fears that Typhoon Kong-rey could hit the Korean peninsula over the weekend, organizers hope to complete two rounds on Friday in an attempt to finish the tournament on Saturday.

 Only host South Korea collected four points, although the top-seeded team had a tough time against eighth-seeded Taiwan.